Psychotherapy Groups - Fall 2019: Call to Schedule an Intake

 Group therapy helps individuals receive support from peers, develop communication and socialization skills, and learn how to express their issues and accept feedback from others.
 Group members develop self-awareness and self-confidence.
 By listening and speaking to others with similar issues, they often generate new thoughts, feelings, and behaviors.
 A majority of group therapy participants report that they made more progress with their issues by being in group than they did with their individual therapists (Kivligan, 2012).
 PSC clinicians will make every effort to ensure that groups are safe and confidential.
 We do not make inappropriate referrals to groups.

-Below are titles and descriptions of therapy groups offered at the PSC for the Spring, 2019 term.
+Below are titles and descriptions of therapy groups offered at the PSC for the Fall 2019 term.
 Some groups are closed, meaning that after the first two to three sessions, new members are not accepted.
 Others are open, meaning that participants are welcome to drop in or join at any time.

 ADHD-Learning Disability Support Group – Open to new members anytime.